VeselaHouba/f5/README.md

   - { name: irule_ib-block_ip, file: ../files/iRules/irule_ib-block_ip.tcl}
 ```

-Or use one of pre-defined iRules inside this role `files/iRules/` and reference only by it's name
+Or use one of predefined iRules inside this role `files/iRules/` and reference only by it's name

 ```yaml
 f5_iRules_list: